JSSL Professional Academy 7s: Arsenal & Atletico Madrid emerge champions | Goal.com

 Arsenal’s Academy Head Coach Dan Micciche said , "It has been an honour to be here.
 Singapore is a special country with special people.
 At a club like Arsenal, there is always an expectation of winning, whether it is the first team or in the Academy.
 We would love to come back to the JSSL Professional Academy 7s next year if we have an opportunity.”

-With teams like FC Barcelona, Liverpool, Fulham, Valencia CF, Atletico Madrid, Arsenal and many more confirmed for the event, the 2019 tournament was the largest ever since the inaugural event in 2013.
+Teams like FC Barcelona, Liverpool, Fulham, Valencia CF, Atletico Madrid and Arsenal participated, making the 2019 tournament the largest ever since the inaugural event in 2013.